Find a local pick your own farm here!

 Boysenberries look like small blackberries, about 1/2 inch to 1 inch across, but have a sweeter, flavor with fewer smaller seeds and hints of raspberry flavor.
 Boysenberries prefer a mild, damp climate, but still survive in hot climates, although it they do not get enough water, the berries will be more dense, like a raison, rather than plump and juicy.
 This is probably the easiest berry to grow, bar none.

 They typically peak during June in the South of the U.S., and in July in the north and in Canada.
 Crops are ready at various times of the month depending on which part of the state you are located.
 In order to produce good local Boysenberries, producers depend on ideal spring and early summer weather conditions.
-See this page for a list of boysenberry festivals around the U.S.
+See this page for a list of blackberry festivals around the U.S. (Yeah, boysenberries are lumped in with blackberries)

 1. Always call before you go to the farm - And when they are in season, a large turnout can pick a field clean before noon, so CALL first!